Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Results

 The overall GWB discussed in the previous section is used as an estimate of the astrophysical foreground noise in the final SNR calculation.
 The code delivers the predicted SNR value for each event in the catalogs, allowing us to distinguish between detectable and undetectable systems.
 For the first category, we analyze their parameter distributions in order to infer possible defining properties.
-We recall that we choose the following values of SNR threshold: 20 for EMRIs and 8 for MBHBs, GBs and SOBBHs.
+The exact numbers of resolved sources are reported in Tab.~\ref{tab:resolved_sources}.
+We recall that we choose the following values of the SNR threshold: 20 for EMRIs and 8 for MBHBs, GBs and SOBBHs.